Laurie Anderson: Early life and education

 Laura Phillips Anderson was born in Chicago on June 5, 1947, and grew up in the nearby suburb Glen Ellyn, Illinois, one of eight children born to Mary Louise (née Rowland) and Arthur T. Anderson.
-Growing up, she spent weekends studying painting at the Art Institute of Chicago and played with the Chicago Youth Symphony.
+Growing up, she spent weekends studying painting at the Art Institute of Chicago and played with the Chicago Youth Symphony Orchestras.

 She graduated from Glenbard West High School.
 She attended Mills College in California, and, after moving to New York in 1966, graduated in 1969 from Barnard College with a B.A. magna cum laude and Phi Beta Kappa, studying art history.
 In 1972, she obtained an M.F.A. in sculpture from Columbia University.

 Her first performance-art piece — a symphony played on automobile horns — was performed in 1969.
 In 1970 she drew the underground comix Baloney Moccasins, which was published by George DiCaprio.
-In the early 1970s she worked as an art instructor and as an art critic for magazines such as Artforum, and illustrated children's books — the first of which was titled The Package (1971), a mystery story in pictures alone.
+In the early 1970s she worked as an art instructor and as an art critic for magazines such as Artforum, and illustrated children's books — the first of which was The Package (1971), a mystery story in pictures alone.